lilligej/student-records/README.md

 # student-records

-This is a basic student records system written primarily in C. I am using this project to help me learn C!
+This is a basic system to store student records written primarily in C. I am using this project to help me learn C!